 In short, they're 1.) inexpensive, 2.) aligned with many of the learning tools that our students already employ (e.g., Google Classroom), 3.) are supported by the district (with purchasing and warranty options), and 4.) have been part of the overall learning culture of our building long enough to build a solid "comfort level" for student and staff usage.

 Students and staff in Douglas County are frequent users of the tools afforded in the Google Suite.
 If you haven't already, have your student give you a tour of some of the work they are already doing (working on, collaborating on, and saving and sharing) in their district Google Apps account.
 Ask him or her to sign in here and give it a whirl.

-Consider this to be an invitation -- rather than an initiative.
+Consider this to be a strong invitation for your student to bring their own device with them to CMS.
 In looking ahead, we recognize that the best way for us, as a building, to "shore up" the foreseeable technology needs is to invite families to consider purchasing a device for now and for the future.
 Students are already bringing to Cresthill their own learning devices (e.g., Chromebooks).
 We would like to extend the invitation for others to do so as well.